Ianokane1/Vim-Vigor/README.md

 -   As a first-time visitor, I want to view a specific category of products so that I can quickly find products I'm interested in without having to search through all products.
 -   As a first-time visitor, I want to quickly identify deals so that I can take advantage of special savings on products I'd like to purchase.
 -   As a first-time visitor, I want to search for a product key by name or description so that I can find a specific product I'd like to purchase.
--   As a first-time visitor, I want to view individual product details so that I can identify the price, description, product rating, product image and available sizes.
+-   As a first-time visitor, I want to view individual product details so that I can identify the price, description, product rating, product image, and available sizes.
 -   As a first-time visitor, I want to easily view the total of my purchases at any time so that I can avoid spending too much.
--   As a first-time visitor, I want to sort the list of available products so that I can easily identify the best rated, best priced and categorically sorted products.
+-   As a first-time visitor, I want to sort the list of available products so that I can easily identify the best-rated, best-priced, and categorically sorted products.
 -   As a first-time visitor, I want to sort a specific category of products so that I can find the best-priced or best-rated products in a specific category, or sort the products in that category by name.
 -   As a first-time visitor, I want to easily add items to my basket so that I can view all the products I would like to purchase before completing payment.
 -   As a first-time visitor, I want to easily remove items and update quantities from my basket so that I can remove any products I do not want before checking out.
--   As a first-time visitor, I want to easily select the size and quantity of a product when purchasing it so that I can ensure I don’t accidentally select the wrong product, quantity or size.
+-   As a first-time visitor, I want to easily select the size and quantity of a product when purchasing it so that I can ensure I don’t accidentally select the wrong product, quantity, or size.
 -   As a first-time visitor, I want to easily enter my payment information at the checkout page so that I can checkout with no issues.
 -   As a first-time visitor, I want to feel safe and secure with my personal and payment information so that I can confidently provide the details to make a purchase.